-Identity theft is a fast growing problem in the United States, and in 2012, it became the number one consumer complaint to the U.S. Federal Trade Commission, with up to 12.6 million victims of some form of identity fraud that year.
+Identity theft is a fast growing problem in the United States, and it’s become the number one consumer complaint to the U.S. Federal Trade Commission.
 As a precaution to protect yourself from identity theft and fraud, here are some general reminders and best practices to follow:

 If you believe your Commercial Bank account or cards have been subject to fraud, please contact us immediately at 314-434-4141.

 If your wallet is lost or stolen, you must act quickly to protect yourself from identity theft or financial loss.
 The best way to do this is to plan ahead: make a list of all the contents before you lose it.
 This should include your credit and debit card numbers, insurance cards, identification, etc. It’s also helpful to have any phone numbers for the company handy as well.
 Keep the list in a safe place to be able to access quickly in case you need it.
 And be sure to never carry your social security card in your wallet.
 In the event you do lose your wallet, contact all of the companies right away to cancel and reissue your cards.
 If your Commercial Bank Debit Card is lost or stolen, please call us right away at 314-434-4141.